 On Monday, May 7th, Food & Health Co-chair Dwayne Wharton testified in support of sodium warning labels on chain restaurant menus at a City Council hearing.
 The Food & Health subcommittee recommended that City Council and the Administration support the creation of sodium warning labels in the FPAC 2018 Policy Platform.
 Of the ten largest cities in the U.S., Philadelphia has the highest rates of hypertension and premature death.
 Consumer education is one way to inform the public about healthier options and warning labels can help reduce sodium intake, hypertension rates, and ultimately make Philadelphia healthier and save lives.

 Thank you Dwayne and the Food & Health subcommittee for leading the charge on supporting policies that improve the health and well-being of all Philadelphians!

-The Food & Health Subcommittee meets on the second Thursday of the month from 3:30pm to 5pm at The Food Trust.
+The Food & Health Subcommittee seeks to bring diverse voices and leadership to its work.
+Meeting times and locations vary.
 If you would like more information about the Food & Health Subcommittee, please contact Chair Dwayne Wharton.